VasinkaD/NeuralLC/README.md

     - LI_all_fidelity_test_tensor_part_1.npy, LI_all_fidelity_test_tensor_part_2.npy
     - RBF_all_fidelity_val_tensor_part_1.npy, RBF_all_fidelity_val_tensor_part_2.npy
     - RBF_all_fidelity_test_tensor_part_1.npy, RBF_all_fidelity_test_tensor_part_2.npy

+Direct_model.h5
+- a file containing a deep neural network built in Keras library with Tensorflow backend
+- the neural network coresponds to the direct model from section "Direct models and dataset-size scaling"

 Evaluation_of_DNN.ipynb
 - a Jupyter Notebook for reproducing the infidelity results of direct and compound deep learning models